PythonistaGuild/TwitchIO/docs/twitchio.rst

 Dataclasses belonging to TwitchIO.

 .. note::
-    These should not be created.
-Instead you should use the ones available through the various events and the commands extension.
+    These should not be created by the user.
+Instead, you should use the ones passed to event listeners or returned from properties and methods of TwitchIO's objects.

 .. autoclass:: twitchio.dataclasses.Message
     :members: